BeReal: Features

+Comparison to other platforms

 Because of its daily cycle of engagement, it has been compared to Wordle, which gained popularity earlier in 2022.
+It also supports a platform similar to Snapchat with a theme of impermanence and brevity.

-BeReal has been described as designed to compete with Instagram, while simultaneously de-emphasising social media addiction and overuse.
-The app does not allow any photo filters or other editing, and has no advertising or follower counts.
-Marketing material from the company warned that the app "can be addictive" but also stated that "BeReal won't make you famous."
-The app does not have an explicit image moderation process, and thus does not restrict the users from posting inappropriate photos.
-However, there is a report function that allows users to report a photo or another user if they are posting inappropriate content.
+BeReal has been described as designed to compete with Instagram while simultaneously de-emphasising social media addiction and overuse.
+The app does not allow any photo filters or other editing, and has no follower counts.
+Marketing material from the company said that the app "can be addictive" and that "BeReal won't make you famous."
+Jacob Arnott, managing director of social agency We the People, describes BeReal as "an anti-Instagram" due to its raw and unedited nature.

+The app's foundation on friends rather than followers resembles Facebook's platform of adding friends, which comprise the content of a user's feed.
+This also resembles Instagram's "close friends" story feature.
+Further, rather than "liking" posts, BeReal uses "RealMojis" which involves taking a photo to interact with other posts.